 Forms Shaped by Growth and Time

-My work explores growth, time, and the internal structures that develop within organic systems.
-Using hand-built stoneware, often reinforced with wire, I create layered surfaces that suggest accumulation, pressure, and gradual transformation.
+My work explores growth, time, and organic systems.
+I create hand-built ceramic sculptures in stoneware, often reinforced with wire.

-I am interested in what is implied rather than described: the interior life of natural forms, and the quiet intelligence that emerges through growth, erosion, and change.
+I’m interested in what’s implied rather than described.
+The interior life of natural forms.
+The quiet intelligence that emerges through growth, erosion, and change.

 Send An Inquiry